bobbingwide/slog-bloat/README.md

 ## Description
 Determine the effect of activating / deactivating a plugin on server side performance.

+The slog-bloat plugin is intended to be the generic solution to enable performance comparison of server responses with different server configurations.

 Steps in performing a performance comparison.